 My consistent view has been that an absolute prohibition on politics in a government office by political appointees is unworkable and that criminalization of such a activities raises profound due process concerns as the Supreme Court's split decisions in the Caucus cases (Crooks and Roggensack, JJ. shared my concern) demonstrate.

 There are some things - but not as much as you'd suppose - that the law clearly prohibits, i.e., fundraising from government offices.
-I have some questions about charging this as a felony but it's just not permitted.
+I have some questions about charging this as a felony but zi agree that the activity is just not permitted.

 After that, there are two categories of potentially "political" activity.
 One category, explored here, would be activities where politics and policy are inextricably intertwined.
 I would think that such activity is part of the activity of a government agency and should be conducted with government facilities.
 No should be accused of wrongdoing but any documents created ought to be subject to the open records law.